swyxio/awesome-dev-podcasts/README.md

 - **Stack Overflow podcast**: hilarious
 - **The Startup Chat**: sales/marketing quick hits
 - **Zen Founder**: therapy sessions with Sherry and Rob Walling
+- **[Using Reflection](https://itunes.apple.com/us/podcast/using-reflection/id1294155220?mt=2)**: Mark Weiss talks to people about their tech careers
+- **[Impostor Syndrome](https://www.impostor-syndrome.org/)**: _Shameless self plug!_ long form stories of a panel of people before, during, and after a bootcamp
+- **Second Career Devs**: Kyle Shevlin talks to career changers into development

 # Generalist Podcasts (Nontechnical as well as Technical Content)

-- **Software Engineering Daily**: a wide variety of content from cloud to blockchain. very good intro pieces by Jeff Meyerson.
+- **[Software Engineering Daily](https://softwareengineeringdaily.com/)**: a wide variety of content from cloud to blockchain. very good intro pieces by Jeff Meyerson.
 - **YCombinator**: YC podcast, more inspirational than practical. recorded video also.
 - **a16z**: great topic choices from a16z
 - **acquired.fm**: about tech acquisitions and trends